Trucking Business Plan Template

 A business plan for a trucking business is a written document that sets your company’s financial goals and discusses how you’ll reach them.

-A solid, comprehensive plan will serve as a road map for the next three to five years of the trucking business.
+A solid, comprehensive plan will serve as a road map for the trucking business’s next three to five years.
 Any bank or investor you approach will require a trucking business plan, so putting one together will be critical to securing funding.

 If you want to start a trucking business or expand an existing one, the first thing you need to do is to write a business plan.
 A business plan is also necessary for attracting investors who want to know if your trucking business is on the right track and worth investing in.